Huangandy54/Mini-Project-To-Do-List-Application/README.md

 using command line to select their choices.

 To-Do List Features:
-Implement the following features for the To-Do List:
 Adding a task with a title (by default “Incomplete”).

 Viewing the list of tasks with their titles and statuses (e.g., "Incomplete" or "Complete").

 Marking a task as complete.

 Deleting a task.

 Quitting the application.